Govi-Altai Province

-Govi-Altai (Note: Говь-Алтай, /mn/) (or Gobi-Altai) is a province in western Mongolia.
+Govi-Altai (Note: Говь-Алтай, /mn/) (or Gobi-Altai) is one of the 21 aimags (provinces) of Mongolia, located in the west of the country.
+Its capital is Altai City.
+It is the least densely populated Aimag.

 Transportation

 The Altai Airport (LTI/ZMAT) has one paved runway and is served by regular flights to Arvaikheer, Bayankhongor and Ulaanbaatar.
 The new arrival/departure building was opened to the public in 2013.